-The current members of the Viscom AG Supervisory Board are Bernd Hackmann (Chairman), Klaus Friedland (Deputy Chairman) and Prof. Dr.-Ing.
-Claus-Eberhard Liedtke.
-They were individually elected at the Annual General Meeting on 18 June 2009 pursuant to the recommendations of the German Corporate Governance Code.
+The current members of the Viscom AG Supervisory Board are Bernd Hackmann (Chairman), Klaus Friedland (Deputy Chairman) and Prof. Dr Ludger Overmeyer.
+They were individually elected at the Annual General Meeting on 27 May 2014 pursuant to the recommendations of the German Corporate Governance Code.
+None of the Supervisory Board members were over 70 years of age at the time of the election.
 The term of office for the Supervisory Board is five years.
-The current term ends with the regular Annual General Meeting which will approve the actions of the members of the Supervisory Board for the 2013 financial year of the Company.
+The current term ends with the regular Annual General Meeting, which will approve the actions of the members of the Supervisory Board for the 2018 financial year of the company.

 The proposals for suitable candidates not only consider the skills, expertise and experience necessary for the duties of the Supervisory Board but also aim to ensure diversity of Board members.
 Former members of the Viscom AG Executive Board are not members of the Supervisory Board.
-There are a sufficient number of independent members of the Supervisory Board who maintain no business or personal relations to the Company or to its Executive Board.
+There are a sufficient number of independent members of the Supervisory Board who maintain no business or personal relations to the company or to its Executive Board.

-The Supervisory Board monitors and advises the Executive Board on Company management.
-It is involved in strategy and planning as well as all matters fundamental to the Company.
-The Supervisory Board has resolved standing rules for the Executive Board, in accordance with the Company's Articles of Association.
-The Articles of Association include the provision that specified kinds of major transactions of the Executive Board require the Supervisory Board's approval.
-The Supervisory Board's further responsibilities include appointing Executive Board members, determining the remuneration system for the Executive Board and its individual members, and examining the Company's annual financial statements.
+The Supervisory Board monitors and advises the Executive Board on company management.
+It is involved in strategy and planning as well as all matters fundamental to the company.
+The Supervisory Board has resolved standing rules for the Executive Board, in accordance with the company's Articles of Association.
+The Articles of Association include the provision that specifies the types of major transactions of the Executive Board that require the Supervisory Board's approval.
+The Supervisory Board's further responsibilities include appointing Executive Board members, determining the remuneration system for the Executive Board and its individual members, and examining the company's annual financial statements.

 Work within the Supervisory Board is coordinated by the Chairman of the Supervisory Board or, in case of his absence, by the Deputy Chairman.
 The Chairman of the Supervisory Board chairs the Supervisory Board meetings and upholds the Board's interests when representing it.
 Furthermore, he is authorised to make the declarations of intention on behalf of the Supervisory Board that are necessary to implement Supervisory Board resolutions.
-In urgent cases, this also includes the provisional approval of Company transactions which in accordance with the standing rules for the Executive Board require the Supervisory Board's approval.
-Tasks and rules of procedure are stipulated in the standing rules governing the Supervisory Board which have been resolved by the Supervisory Board in accordance with the Articles of Association.
+In urgent cases, this also includes the provisional approval of company transactions that, in accordance with the standing rules for the Executive Board, require the Supervisory Board's approval.
+Tasks and rules of procedure are stipulated in the standing rules governing the Supervisory Board that have been resolved by the Supervisory Board in accordance with the Articles of Association.
 This includes rules regarding the authority of the Chairman of the Supervisory Board and his deputy, as well as rules pertaining to conflicts of interest and efficiency reviews.
-According to these, the Chairman of the Supervisory Board is required to remain in regular contact with the Executive Board and discuss strategy, business development and Company's risk management with them.
-Should he become aware of significant events of material importance for the assessment of the Company's situation and development and of its management, he is obligated to inform the Supervisory Board and to convene an extraordinary Supervisory Board meeting if necessary.
+According to these, the Chairman of the Supervisory Board is required to remain in regular contact with the Executive Board and discuss strategy, business development and the company's risk management with it.
+Should he become aware of significant events of material importance for the assessment of the company's situation and development and for its management, he is obligated to inform the Supervisory Board and to convene an extraordinary Supervisory Board meeting if necessary.